keith-E/Porky/README.md

 >> --trained_checkpoint_prefis model.ckpt-PREFIXNUMBER `
 >> --output_directory PathToOutputDirectory
 ```
-This command will output multiple files to your specified output directory.
-For the next step we will be utilizing the frozen_inference_graph.pb file.
+This command will output multiple files to your specified output directory, we will be using the frozen_inference_graph.pb file for our next step.

 #### Install OpenVINO on Dev PC
-TODO: add detail of installing prerequisites. https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_TensorFlow.html#Convert_From_TF
+If you haven't done so already, [install OpenVINO](https://software.intel.com/en-us/openvino-toolkit/) on your Dev PC.

-#### Convert the Frozen TF File to Optimized IR
+#### Convert the Frozen TensorFlow Graph to Optimized IR
+Navigate to the installed Intel OpenVINO directory and execute the following command within PowerShell:
 ```powershell
 PS C:\Intel\computer_vision_sdk_2018.5.456\deployment_tools\model_optimizer> py .\mo_tf.py `
 >> --input_model C:\PathToYourFrozenTFModel\frozen_inference_graph.pb `